Hungerford police murders: Executions

 After they were certified dead, Henry and Francis were buried in the prison cemetery beside child murderer John Gould.
 A crowd of approximately 500 was present outside the prison when a black flag was raised to signify the execution had been carried out.

 Their executions were the first at Reading since the hanging of Gould in 1862, and were the first at Reading to be held out of view of the general public.

 Legacy

 After the murders, a public subscription raised money for the widows and children of the officers.
 Golby received a promotion to sergeant.

 Memorial crosses were placed at the sites of Drewitt's and Shorter's deaths.
 These have been replaced on multiple occasions after damage or theft.

-The murders were the last in Hungerford for 111 years, until the 1987 Hungerford massacre.
+The murders were the last in the Hungerford vicinity for 111 years, until the 1987 Hungerford massacre.